ScottArbeit/Grace/README.md

 ### Import from Git / Export to Git

 Yes, we know... it's hard to let go.
-Grace will perform an initial import from Git repo, and will export to a Git repo.[^gitexport]
+Grace will perform an initial import from a Git repo, and will export to a Git repo.[^gitexport]

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Green.svg)